RickR2H/cassiopeia_child/README.md

 To copy the files automatically I use the extension FileSync: https://marketplace.visualstudio.com/items?itemName=pgmjah.filesync (example configuration files is present in the .vscode folder)

-Note: the files are only copied.
-When working on SCSS files use the **media/templates/site/cassiopeia_child/scss** folder.
+Note: the files are only copied when a SCSS file in the **media/templates/site/cassiopeia_child/scss** folder is saved.

+If you dont want to use an extension for copying file, you could use a sym-link / junction to keep the files the same om two locations.
+Git will recognise the junction files as actual files.

 ## Setup the development environment
 - Install Joomla on your local server